Do you want to know how to fix Elementor search form not working? There are several reasons that can cause this problem.

 Let’s begin!

-Let’s take a look at the 5 most popular reasons that can cause problems with the Elementor search form.
+Let’s take a look at the 5 most common reasons that can cause problems with the Elementor search form.

 1. The Default WordPress Search is Weak